ECMWFCode4Earth/tales-of-drought/handbook/chapters/05-notebook-time-machine/index.md

 ## Deep dive into specific regions
 In this segment, the notebook will offer a closer look at specific regions that either experienced significant drought conditions or where drought had notable impacts on human or ecological systems during the selected year.
 This will involve a comparative analysis of regions with severe drought versus those with mild or no drought.
-The narrative might explore factors contributing to the drought, such as lack of rainfall, high temperatures, and the consequent effects on local agriculture, water supply, and socio-economic conditions.

 ### Technical implementation:
 Allow users to select regions on the global map for a more detailed analysis.
-Display localized SPEI data and possibly integrate other data types (e.g., agricultural yield or water reservoir levels) to paint a fuller picture of impacts.
+Display localized SPEI data and possibly integrate other data types.

 ## Comparison over time
 This feature will enable users to understand how drought conditions have changed over time by comparing SPEI data between different years.
 Users will select another year to compare side-by-side with the initially selected year.
-This comparison will help illustrate trends such as the increasing frequency of droughts or shifts in drought-prone areas, potentially linking these patterns to broader climatic changes like global warming.
+This comparison will help illustrate trends such as the increasing frequency of droughts or shifts in drought-prone areas.

 ### Technical implementation:
 Implement additional interactive controls to select a second year for comparison.